alexchartier/sounder/README.txt

      sudo ldconfig
-     Using network manager, set the relevant ethernet port's IP to 192.168.10.X where X is NOT 2 (or the USRP's number) (note ifconfig provides only a temporary fix, but does let you check the IP has been set correctly) Plug in the USRP and run uhd_find_devices to make sure it's visible When running the code, don't worry about the occasional "failed to lock" from the GPS if the antenna is poorly located
+     Using network manager, set the relevant ethernet port's IP to 192.168.10.X where X is NOT 2 (or the USRP's number) (note ifconfig provides only a temporary fix, but does let you check the IP has been set correctly) Plug in the USRP and run uhd_find_devices to make sure it's visible.
+     In case of firmware upgrade, you have to power-cycle the USRP after upgrading the firmware.
+May also have to downgrade UHD to get it to upgrade
+     To change USRP IP address:
+            cd /usr/local/lib/uhd/utils
+            ./usrp_burn_mb_eeprom --args="ip-addr=192.168.10.2" --values="ip-addr=192.168.10.11"

+     When running the code, don't worry about the occasional "failed to lock" from the GPS if the antenna is poorly located

 # create a waveform